All devices

 Indirect discourse

-A technique in which the speaker reports or thinks what would be said without punctuating it as direct speech - leaving off quotation marks so that the line occupies an ambiguous space between thought and utterance.
-Distinct from direct discourse (quoted speech) and from dramatic monologue (which concerns the entire song's framing).
-In Taylor's writing this appears when the speaker is thinking rather than speaking, and the absence of quotation marks signals interiority.
+Indirect discourse is a technique in which the speaker reports or thinks what would be said without punctuating it as direct speech, leaving off the quotation marks so the line sits in an ambiguous space between thought and utterance.
+It is distinct from direct discourse, which quotes speech outright, and from dramatic monologue, which concerns the framing of a whole song.
+A closely related variant, free indirect discourse, goes further still: a narrator slides into a character's mind and reports her thoughts in the character's own idiom, with no tag such as "she thought" to mark the shift, so the reader participates in that perspective from the inside.
+In Taylor's writing both appear when the speaker is thinking rather than speaking aloud, and the missing quotation marks signal interiority.

-Creates ambiguity between thought and speech, allowing the line to function as something the speaker is thinking rather than saying aloud.
-The absence of quotation marks signals interiority and unspoken feeling, while direct discourse (with quotation marks) signals actual or imagined spoken words.
-The contrast between the two modes can reveal which character is given voice and which remains internal.
+Creates ambiguity between thought and speech, letting a line function as something the speaker is thinking rather than saying aloud.
+The absence of quotation marks signals interiority and unspoken feeling, while direct discourse signals actual or imagined spoken words, and the contrast between the two modes can reveal which character is given voice and which stays internal.
+Where the narrator slides fully into a character's mind, the reader is invited to inhabit that perspective from the inside rather than observe it from outside, producing intimacy and immediacy.

 Enchanted